 In 2012, Dalian Wanda, the parent company of Wanda, acquired AMC.
 In December 2013, AMC completed an initial public offering of approximately 20% of its outstanding shares, with Dalian Wanda retaining the approximately 80% remaining.
 Under common ownership, Wanda and AMC together represent approximately 13.5%, 16.0% and 14.5% of the Company's total revenue in 2016, 2015 and 2014, respectively.
 On August 2, 2016, Wanda entered into an agreement with the Company for an additional 150 IMAX theater systems to be built over six years, bringing Wanda's total commitment to 360 IMAX theater systems.
 With the latest expansion of the Company's joint revenue sharing arrangement with Wanda, Wanda and AMC together represented approximately 40.3% of the commercial network and 39.8% of the Company's backlog as of December 31, 2016.
-The share of the Company's revenue that is generated by Wanda and AMC is expected to continue to grow as the significant number of Wanda theater systems and/or enter into joint revenue sharing arrangements with the Company and if so, whether contractual terms will be affected.
+The share of the Company's revenue that is generated by Wanda and AMC is expected to continue to grow as the significant number of Wanda theater systems currently in backlog are opened.
+No assurance can be given that either Wanda and/or AMC will continue to purchase theater systems and/or enter into joint revenue sharing arrangements with the Company and if so, whether contractual terms will be affected.
 If the Company does business with either Wanda and/or AMC less frequently or on less favorable terms than currently, the Company's business, financial condition or results of operations may be adversely affected.
 Recent consolidation in the industry, including AMC's acquisition of Carmike Cinemas and Odeon/UCI Cinemas Group, further augments this risk.